simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 ### NATS `up.*` subjects

-In SIOT, we partition the system using the tree structure and nodes that listen for messages subscribe to the `up.*`stream of their parent node.
+In SIOT, we partition the system using the tree structure and nodes that listen for messages (databases, messaging services, rules, etc.) subscribe to the `up.*`stream of their parent node.
 In the below example, each group has it's own database configuration and the Db node only receives points generated in the group it belongs to.
 This provides an opportunity for any node at any level in the tree to listen to messages of